When is it a good time for website redesign

-Planning for website redesign is very important because if you don’t plan you will be facing some serious problems like unforeseen and unwanted organizational expenses, delay in marketing initiatives and even inter departmental disagreements.
+Planning for website redesign is very important because without a plan you could be facing serious problems like unforeseen and unwanted organizational expenses, delay in marketing initiatives and even inter-departmental disagreements.

 One grave mistake that many tend to make is expedite their website launch without proper planning, simply because they want to jump sooner into the market and start making money right away.
-Unfortunately, that’s not how it goes.
+Unfortunately, that’s not how it should go.

 Not only will you not make a positive impression with a shoddy website, but you’ll suffer huge losses as well.
 One doesn’t just design a website out of a whim, nor is it a fast-track money making method.
 Which is the whole point behind this blog.

 I’m going to show you what possibly went wrong during your first attempt, why you should not repeat those mistakes and how to do it properly this time.
-Here are 10 step-by-step procedures, in no particular order, to plan for an impactful website redesign project:
+Here are 10 step-by-step procedures, in no particular order, to plan for a website redesign project:

 1. Prep up your website